alchemyplatform/alchemy-sdk-js/docs-md/README.md

 # Alchemy SDK for Javascript

 Alchemy SDK helps developers use Alchemy's APIs and endpoints more efficiently.
-This is a lightweight, modular SDK built on top of Ethers.js that encapsulates common usage patterns and abstracts away the complexities of both our HTTP and JSON-RPC endpoints.
+This is a lightweight, modular SDK built as a drop-in replacement of Ethers.js that provides a superset of functionality - enabling access to the Alchemy NFT API, Websockets, and Enhanced API methods.

+It also provides access to Alchemy's hardened node infrastructure, guaranteeing reliability, scalability, and quality-of-life improvements such as automatic exponential backoff retries.

 Note that the SDK is still in public beta.
 Alchemy reserves the right to (and almost certainly will) make breaking API changes in subsequent releases (don't write production code around it just yet).

 ## Getting started